dirkz/SDL-Hpp/README.md

 C++ header file for SDL3, offering built-in error handling via exceptions and a `std::unique_ptr`-like `UniquePointer` for SDL types.

-Currently implemeneted manually step-by-step to test out the waters, but should be generated later using [libclang](https://clang.llvm.org/), in order to give complete API coverage.
+Currently implemented manually step-by-step to test out the waters, but should be generated later using [libclang](https://clang.llvm.org/), in order to give complete API coverage.